-If the egg isn't fertilised, the egg and the womb lining will leave a girl's body through the vagina, which will cause bleeding that lasts for about 3-8 days.
+If the egg isn't fertilised, the egg and the womb lining will leave a girl's body through the vagina, which will cause bleeding that lasts for about three to eight days.
 This process is called the menstrual cycle and it happens on a monthly basis, but don't worry if it doesn't happen regularly straight away.

 Periods can sometimes cause stomach pains.
 If the pain is always severe, make an appointment with your GP.

 Girls also grow taller during puberty and their breasts will start to develop.

 Girls will also develop hair under their arms and around their vagina.
 They can also get fine hairs on their arms, legs and upper lip.

 With all the hormones going around your body, people of both sexes can develop other conditions while they're going through puberty.

 - oily skin, which can lead to outbreaks of spots or acne